andyfischer/circa/docs/syntax.md

     complex_value = Complex()
     complex_value = [1.0 0.0] -> Complex

-Circa currently doesn't support constructors with arguments (such as `Complex(1.0 0.0)`), but this is planned for a future version.

 Fields of a compound value can be accessed or assigned with the dot operator.
 Example: